miguelpaz/miguelpaz.github.io/_posts/2016-06-05-cartodb-basics.md

 1. <a href="https://raw.githubusercontent.com/miguelpaz/jlab/master/data/cartodb_example_1_countries.csv" target="_blank">This example .csv dataset</a>
 2. An account in <a href="https://www.carto.com" target="_blank">Carto</a>
-3. Bookmark the [Carto Editor](https://carto.com/docs/carto-editor/) documentation.
-Includes every detail about working with Carto maps.
+3. Bookmark the <a href="https://carto.com/docs/carto-editor/" target="_blank">Carto Editor</a> documentation.
+It includes every detail about working with the Carto maps editor.

 ___